Unpaid Wages Calculator — Estimate Missing Pay

 If your missing pay is mainly overtime-related, use the Overtime Pay Calculator.
 If your issue involves breaks, try the Unpaid Breaks Calculator or meal break penalty pay (where applicable).

-Using This Calculator for Unpaid Overtime
+Estimating Unpaid Overtime Using This Calculator

 While this calculator focuses on straight-time unpaid wages, you can use it for a quick estimate of unpaid overtime by adjusting the hourly rate manually.
 However, for accurate overtime calculations at 1.5× or 2× your regular rate, we recommend using our dedicated overtime calculator.